 |I included this picture to show how atmospheric the movie is, of course.|

 I never expected the acting to be any great shakes and, unsurprisingly, it isn't.
 Circus-Szalewski is okay as the stressed owner of the business, Tanner Horn is slightly irritating as a DJ stuck in his own drugged haze, Adam Brooks is okay as Spike, J. Scott is okay as Marvin the doorman and Brad Potts is the best of the lot as Red Wings, an ex-biker who has done a lot in life to make up for his past sins.
 Amongst the ladies we have Eve Mauro as Sugar Hills, Victoria Levine as Bambi and Brittany Gael Vaughn as Vanilla.
 And I may have already mentioned the gorgeous Adriana Sephora as Jasmine.

 |Room for one last pic of Adriana Sephora?
 I think so.|

 I know that this review may sound harsh but it's not meant that way, really.
 Any time that someone comes up with a movie premise that pits a group of attractive and scantily-clad women against dangerous foes I am very receptive to the idea and always want them to do well.
 They can't all be winners though, and this is a film that can't even drag itself up to an average rating.
-Despite the presence of, in case I didn't emphasise it enough already, the presence of the fine and lovely Adriana Sephora.
+Despite the presence of, in case I didn't emphasise it enough already, the fine and lovely Adriana Sephora.